TrevorFrench/FrenchsFinancialDataCLI/README.md

  -If you run into issues using the "stocks" command, try installing the module gloablly using ``npm install -g frenchsfinancialdatacli``

 # Step 6: Follow prompts to execute successfully

+**NOTE:** Variables such as API key and username can be hard coded into the index.js file for quicker access.